papercri/triptailor/README.md

   - Preferred season
   - Interests (e.g., Museums, Nature, Gastronomy)
 - Feeds into AI assistant to generate tailored trip advice.
+- Generated itineraries can be **saved as PDF** for offline use and easy sharing.

-### 3. Authentication
+### 4. Authentication

-- Email/password signup & login using Firebase Auth.
+- **Email/password signup & login** using Firebase Authentication.
-- Persistent sessions with `UserContext`.
-- Route protection: planning modal redirects to `/auth/signin?callbackUrl=<current-destination>` if user not logged in.
+- **Persistent user sessions** managed through a global `UserContext`.
+- **Route protection**:
+  - If a user clicks "Plan your trip" without being logged in, they are redirected to `/auth/signin?callbackUrl=<current-destination>`.
-- After login/signup, user is returned to the destination page they came from.
+  - After login/signup, the user is returned to the page they were on.
+- **Form validation & error handling**:
+  - Inputs for email and password are validated (e.g., required, valid email format, minimum length).
+  - Real-time feedback is shown for invalid credentials, registration errors (e.g., email already in use), and empty fields.
+  - All error states are handled gracefully with informative messages using `Toastify` or inline hints.

-### 4. Saved Itineraries
+### 5. Saved Itineraries

-- Itineraries are saved per user in Firestore DB.
+Saved itineraries are stored per user in **Firebase Firestore**.
+This feature is only accessible to **authenticated users**.

-- If a user creates a new itinerary for the same destination, it overwrites the existing one.
+- If a user creates a new itinerary for the same destination, they can choose to overwrite the existing one or keep both.
 - Each itinerary includes:
-  - Travel preferences
+  - Travel preferences (traveler type, season, budget, etc.)
-  - AI-generated summary
+  - AI-generated summary and recommendations
-  - List of locations to visit
+  - A list of suggested locations to visit
-  - Each location includes coordinates via `enrichItineraryWithCoords` (calls OpenStreetMap)
+  - Each location is enriched with **geographic coordinates** using the `enrichItineraryWithCoords` function (calls OpenStreetMap)
-- Pins are displayed on a Leaflet map, with popovers showing each location’s name and description.
+  - Locations are displayed as **interactive pins on a Leaflet map**, each with a **popover** showing the name and a short description

+#### Filtering & Sorting

+The Saved Itineraries page includes a dynamic client-side **filter and sort panel** to help users find trips easily:

+- **Search**: Free-text search across destination names
+- **Traveler Type**: Filter by profile (e.g., Adventure, Culture)
+- **Season**: Filter by preferred travel time (e.g., Summer, Winter)
+- **Budget**: Filter by daily spending range
+- **Interests**: Multi-select by category (e.g., Museums, Nature)
+- **Duration**: Filter by trip length

+**Sort options**:
+- Date Created (default)
+- Budget (ascending/descending)
+- Duration (short to long / long to short)

-### 5. UI & Components
+### 6. UI & Components

 - **React + Next.js 15 (App Router)**: Full SSR/SSG and client interactions.
 - **Sass + Tailwind CSS** for styling.